pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/README.md

 ## Copyright requirement

 _Remember:_ the components in this repository are released under the Apache2 license.
-By contributing to this repository you give all copyright and distribution rights to the [AnySoftKeyboard maintainer](https://github.com/menny).
+By contributing to this repository you give all copyright and distribution rights to the NewSoftKeyboard maintainers; upstream attribution is preserved where required.

 # License